MediScribe/docjet-mobile/docs/current/dev-ui-playground.md

 ## Workflow

-1. Use the debug gesture on the relevant production screen (e.g., Job List) to open the playground.
+1. Use the debug trigger on the relevant production screen (e.g., Job List) to open the playground.
-2. Use the controls within the playground to switch between UI variants or test different data.
-3. Modify the code within `job_list_playground.dart` and/or the specific widgets (like `lib/features/jobs/presentation/widgets/job_list_item.dart`) being tested.
+2. Modify the code within `job_list_playground.dart` and/or the specific widgets (like `lib/features/jobs/presentation/widgets/job_list_item.dart`) being tested.
-4. Use hot reload/restart to see changes instantly.
+3. Use hot reload/restart to see changes instantly.
-5. Once a design is finalized, transfer the necessary code changes from the playground/widgets back into the production widgets/pages.
+4. Once a design is finalized, transfer the necessary code changes from the playground/widgets back into the production widgets/pages.
-6. Ensure the final production code is covered by appropriate tests (ViewModel tests, Cubit tests, potentially Golden tests for stable UI).
+5. Ensure the final production code is covered by appropriate tests (ViewModel tests, Cubit tests, potentially Golden tests for stable UI).

 ## Testing Features